blondie7575/WeeGUI/Documentation.md

 ####WGCreateView
 Creates a new WeeGUI view.
 Up to 16 are allowed in one program.
-If a view is created with the same ID as a previous view, the previous view is destroyed.
+If a view is created with the same ID as a previous view, the previous view is destroyed and replaced with the new one.
 Views are not shown when created.
 Call *WGPaintView* to display it.

 <table width="100%">